vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 But the grandest of them all is the one for which Mahatma Gandhi moved from city to city and province to province, collecting huge sums during the eventful months of April, May and June 1921.
-As the Mahat- maji has said " Truly to revere the memory of a person is to achieve his life's purpose.
-Truly to revere the Memory of Bal Gangadhar Tilak, whom India delighted and still delights to call Lokamanya must be to esta- blish Swaraj and thus forever perpetuate his memory."
-For this purpose, the Mahatma ji has col- lected the biggest fund ever raised by the people of India during the last hundred years. " The Tilak Memorial Swaraj Fund " will go down to posterity as a unique event in the history of this country.
+As the Mahat###maji has said " Truly to revere the memory of a person is to achieve his life's purpose.
+Truly to revere the Memory of Bal Gangadhar Tilak, whom India delighted and still delights to call Lokamanya must be to esta###blish Swaraj and thus forever perpetuate his memory."
+For this purpose, the Mahatma ji has col###lected the biggest fund ever raised by the people of India during the last hundred years. " The Tilak Memorial Swaraj Fund " will go down to posterity as a unique event in the history of this country.
 It will